HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 !!!note
       Ramp up time is 1.5 sec per user.
-Test duration is addition of rampmup time and one hour with peak load of concurrent users.
+Test duration is the total of ramp up time and one hour with peak load of concurrent users.

 ### Authoring details